Department of Labor Logo United States Department of Labor

 Automobile dealers

 Chart 1 highlights the relationship between the annual and 12-month trailing average frequencies for automobile dealers (NAICS 4411).
 From December 2017 through December 2019, the two measures trend closely.
-While they match up by December of each year, there are clear divergences in the trailing average line following 2019.
+While they match up by December of each year and trend consistently from 2023 forward, there are clear variations in the trailing average line from 2020 through 2022.

 Chart data are included in the linked table below.